 Back in 1996 a tragic road accident took the life of Kathy’s son Justin.
 Her own injuries were partially disabling and the lasting effects had cut short her life at the age of just sixty three years.

 In the months following her demise I was unable to progress the rta0 initiative, but I’m pleased to say the rta0 project will launch in Summer 2019.
 Before Kathy’s untimely death I had lobbied key players; met with and briefed the Irish Road Safety Authority; and made multinational contacts.
 I found a welcoming response to the rta0 concept.

 It’s time to take this public and gather the resources to get it done.
 I will launch a phased roll out plan which delivers quick benefits and then builds towards the final product.

 Road safety professionals and people whose lives have been touched by road fatality or serious injury are vital constituencies at this stage.
 We know how important it is to prevent tragic outcomes which end lives and destroy potential.

-Technology can be harnessed to save many lives and prevent countless disabling injuries.
-I hope you will join us to help make that happen.
+It’s time.
+This technology already in our hands can be harnessed to save many lives and prevent countless disabling injuries.
+I hope you will join us on Facebook or Twitter; advocate for this mission; spread the word and help make it all happen.

 by Kathy McMahon, Team Zero Advocate